Dead To Me Overview

 Is it because it is a dark comedy?
 The world pokes so many internal contradictions and irritations at us daily.
 Maybe dark comedy is the most appropriate answer, a balanced sprinkle of comedy on a well-made cynical bed.
-After an itch has been creamed and blown, sometimes a good scratch does shut up the cries of occasional instant gratification we crave.
+After an itch has been creamed and blown on, sometimes a good scratch does shut up the cries of occasional instant gratification we crave.

 Is it Christina Applegate?
-The trailer sold it to me immediately because whatever she said, felt, showcased, felt unambiguously sincere.
+The trailer sold it to me immediately because whatever she said or showcased, felt unambiguously sincere.
 It is one thing to be a great actress.
 It is something else when the viewer, after less than 3 minutes, get sucked into her world with complete suspension of disbelief.

-So is it the script, the filming, the camera work?
+Is it the script, the filming, the camera work?
 I mean it knocks out a lot of cliches and then reintroduces them when you least expect it so that it flows with the script rather than fill up a gap for laughs.
 Ok the “I promise you” prefixing unkeepable promises is an unacceptable cliché by now, gosh!
-But these almost unavoidable gliches here and there reflect more of the inextricable human nature of the filmmakers viewable.
+But these almost unavoidable gliches here and there reflect more of the inextricable human nature of the filmmakers.
 Dead to Me is a creation within its time and space with their flaws but still worth checking out.

 Life on screen